 In 1992, a 79-year-old woman ordered a hot coffee from McDonald’s drive-thru and decided to drink it in her parked car.
 Liebeck had the coffee cup between her legs so that she could remove the lid and add cream and sugar to her hot beverage.
 However, in doing so, the coffee cup tipped over, and the hot coffee spilled all over her thigh and groin areas.

 The contents of the coffee cup were not just hot but dangerously hot, and they caused serious burns to Liebeck.
 At the time of the spill, Liebeck was wearing sweatpants that absorbed all the spilled hot coffee and stuck to her skin, causing continuous burns that resulted in third-degree burns.

 At the time, this wasn’t the first burn incident from hot coffee served at McDonald’s.
 The company’s practice of serving 180-degree Fahrenheit coffee to customers had already resulted in 700 complaints.
-However, this was the first time the injured victim decided to pursue legal action and hold the company accountable.
+However, this was the first time the injured victim pursued legal action and held the company accountable.

 Some of the evidence heard in McDonald’s trial included the following: